Empire (2005 TV series): Plot

 Once recovered, Octavius, Agrippa, and a few companions make for Gaul, where Octavius aims to enlist the help of his uncle's former Legio III Gallica (Third Legion).
 According to the story, the Third Legion was disgraced in battle and Julius Caesar had one in every ten men killed (decimation).
 The survivors have remained in the Italian hinterlands ever since, living as bandits and are known as the Lost Legion.
-At first these men want to avenge themselves by killing Octavius but Octavius manages to win their support with the help of Cicero.
+At first, these men want to avenge themselves by killing Octavius but Octavius manages to win their support with the help of Cicero.

 Tyrannus' wife has died and Piso has been adopted by a noble family on the island to which they fled.
-Thinking Octavius dead and desiring to be able to afford the opportunity to raise his son, Tyrannus joins with Mark Antony as a centurion.
-As a centurion Tyrannus has the means to educate and raise his son as a nobleman but finds the soldiers under his command to be suspicious of him and upset at being subordinate to this low-born gladiator.
+Thinking Octavius is dead and desiring to be able to afford the opportunity to raise his son, Tyrannus joins with Mark Antony as a centurion.
+As a centurion, Tyrannus has the means to educate and raise his son as a nobleman but finds the soldiers under his command to be suspicious of him and upset at being subordinate to this low-born gladiator.
 After he saves one of his men from being killed, an act that nearly costs him his life, Tyrannus earns the respect of his men.
 Mark Antony, having allied himself with the Senate, hears of Octavius's survival and moves quickly to intercept him before he can gain too large a following.
-Antony's army is superior in size to that of Octavius, and it includes the men under command of Tyrannus.
+Antony's army is superior in size to that of Octavius, and it includes the men under the command of Tyrannus.

 In the ensuing battle, Octavius rallies his troops, despite being outnumbered.
 They begin to lose ground and Antony appears to have won.
 At that moment Tyrannus and his men change sides and turn the tide of battle.
 As the conflict closes Mark Antony is disarmed but Octavius shows him mercy.
-For her assistance, Octavius appoints Camane matriarch of the order of Vesta, and she cries as she realized that she shall never be with him.
+For her assistance, Octavius appoints Camane matriarch of the order of Vesta, and she cries as she realizes that she shall never be with him.
 Octavius appears unmoved.
 The saddened Camane relates that Tyrannus vanished from the pages of history, having given up a life of renewed glory at Octavius's side to raise Piso and live a normal life.